jbonhag/db2-docker/README.md

     docker run --privileged=true -t -i db2

-This will finish the installation, start the DB2 instance and create a sample database.
+This will increase the max shared memory size, start the DB2 instance and create a sample database.